Impact on pension expense under international accounting as at June 30, 2018

 The table below shows the discount rates for varying durations and the change since the beginning of the year.
 A plan’s duration generally varies between 10 (mature plan) and 20 (young plan).

-Since the beginning of the year, the pension expense has increased by 14% (for a contributory plan) due to the decrease in the discount rates, despite the good returns (relative to the discount rate).
+Since the beginning of the year, the pension expense has decreased by 1% (for a contributory plan) due to an increase in discount rates.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.